trdroid/Android-Examples/Fragments/README.md

 Fragments have a life cycle like any other Android component.

 Fragments were released in Android 3.0.
-A fragment SDK that works on old Android devices was also released by Google.
+A fragment SDK that works on older Android devices was also released by Google.

+### A Scenario for using Fragments
 Consider a scenario:

 a) Portrait Mode on a Phone: